Beginners' Guide to How to Read Crochet Patterns

 Introduction to How to Read Crochet Patterns

-Before we start, it is crucial to understand that crochet patterns are written in a universal language of abbreviations and symbols.
+Before we start, it is crucial to understand that crochet patterns are written in a universal language of abbreviations and symbols known as crochet terms, even though for the beginner, it might look like some ancient form of hieroglyphics.

 The designer is responsible for creating a name for their design, and their name is normally added.
 This is important in case someone may have a question about it.

-An introctuction to the pattern is often included here.
+An introduction to the pattern is often included here.
 Often called the "romance," it provides a quick description, reason for the creation, and anything else the designer wants to share.

 Materials List

-Everything needed to complete the project should be listed in this section.
-This will include the suggested hook size (given in US and Metric terms), miscellaneous items such as scissors, tapestry needles, and stitch markers, and of course, yarn.
+This section should list everything needed to complete the project.
+This will include the suggested hook size (given in US and Metric terms) and miscellaneous items such as scissors, tapestry needles, stitch markers, and, of course, yarn.

 Some patterns also require additional items like pillow forms, pompoms, or purse handles.